 - The difference between the Updated Reliability Requirement minus the Reliability Requirement utilized in the most recent prior auction conducted for that Delivery Year.
 For a 1st or 2nd Incremental Auction, this difference is only considered if the change in Reliability Requirement is greater than the lesser of 500 MW or 1% of the prior auction's Reliability Requirement.
-Note that this quantity is negative if the Updated Reliability Requirement is less than the Reliability Requirement utilized in the most recent prior auction. - Plus/minus the amount of committed capacity that PJM sought to procure/release that did not clear in the prior Incremental Auction for the same Delivery Year. - Plus the amount of non-viable commitments associated with transition provision of OATT, Attachment DD, Section 5.5A(c)(i)(B) (i.e., Prior CIL Exception External Resources electing prior to Delivery Year Third Incremental Auction to be relieved of their capacity obligation for such Delivery Year) and RAA, Schedule 6, section L.9 (i.e., EE Resources electing prior to Delivery Year Third Incremental Auction to be relieved of their capacity obligation for such Delivery Year and RAA, Schedule 6, section L.9 (i.e., EE Resources electing prior to Delivery Year and the prohibition of EE participation by a Relevant Electric Retail Regulatory Authority). - Minus any capacity PJM seeks to release in a parent LDA as a result of any Conditional Incremental Auction commitments for the same Delivery Year.
+Note that this quantity is negative if the Updated Reliability Requirement is less than the Reliability Requirement utilized in the most recent prior auction. - Plus/minus the amount of committed capacity that PJM sought to procure/release that did not clear in the prior Incremental Auction for the same Delivery Year. - Plus the amount of non-viable commitments associated with transition provision of OATT, Attachment DD, Section 5.5A(c)(i)(B) (i.e., Prior CIL Exception External Resources electing prior to Delivery Year Third Incremental Auction to be relieved of their capacity obligation for such Delivery Year) and RAA, Schedule 6, section L.9 (i.e., EE Resources electing prior to Delivery Year Third Incremental Auction to be relieved of their capacity obligation for such Delivery Year due to prohibition of EE participation by a Relevant Electric Retail Regulatory Authority). - Minus any capacity PJM seeks to release in a parent LDA as a result of any Conditional Incremental Auction commitments for the same Delivery Year.